 Power pin connection should utilize four or more vias to the interior power plane of 0.025 (0.63) I.D. per input, ground and output pin (or the electrical equivalent.
+All power pins need to be connected.

 As a surface-mount power component, interconnection to internal power planes will typically be required.
 This is accomplished by placing a number of vias between the SMT pad and the relevant plane.
 The number and exact location of these vias should be determined based on electrical resistivity, current flow and thermal requirements.